 Else, the huge competition out there will consume you.

-SaaS content writing means creating content that will educate your Ideal Customer Profile (ICP), establish you as an authority, demonstrate your product’s functionalities, and eventually convert your prospects from readers to trial users and paying customers.
+SaaS content writing is the process of creating content pieces that educate your Ideal Customer Profile (ICP), establishes you as an industry authority, show your product’s features, and eventually convert them from readers to trial users to paying customers and then raving fans.

 To help you understand how this works in real life here’s an example that could be helpful.

 Assuming that you’ve built a SaaS product that helps Shopify store owners tackle and follow up with the abandoned cart prospects via email.

 Most of your prospects who are on Shopify don’t know that it’s possible to reach out to anyone who abandoned their cart via email.

 So, you need to educate your audience first about your solution and answer questions they might have through SaaS content writing.